duke7able/npm-core-chatbot-llm/README.md

 - Click the attachment icon
 - Select a file from their device
-- The file sent by the user will be processed based on the model being used.
+- The file send by the user get the correct response based on your model you are using
-- Files are transmitted as base64-encoded data to the API.
+- Files are sent as base64-encoded data to the API
+- Although the **gemini-1.5-flash** model is intended to support images, users may face issues with image processing.
+If you're uploading an image, be prepared for potential errors.
+For PDFs, the model works as expected without issues.
 - **PDFs**: Works flawlessly.
 The model can extract and analyze text, metadata, and other content from PDF files.
+- **Images**: Currently, images may result in an error when uploaded due to limitations in the model.
+While the **gemini-1.5-flash** model is intended to handle images, users may encounter issues with image uploads.

 ### Emoji Picker